zorua98741/PS3-Rich-Presence-for-Discord/README.md

 ## Limitations
 * It is not feasible to show a game cover for games containing primarily prohibited characters (e.g. Japanese exclusive games) as discord does not support them in the dev portal, however the game's name should still display.
 	- if this feature is a must to you, i can guide you through manually adding game names in the python (.py) file.
-* PSX and PS2 game detection will **not** work on PSN .pkg versions because webman does not currently show the game as mounted.
+* PSX and PS2 game detection will **not** work on PSN .pkg versions because webman does not currently show those games as mounted.
+* PS2 game detection can be inconsistent, varying on degree of consistency by the value of "Refresh time."

 ## Usage